SkoolNotes/Taproot/2020ISOS101/KBhISOS101Robustness.md

      * With multiple derivations under different assumptions, problems could be spotted independently
      * Thus, if one point in one senario theory breaks down, you either notice it very quickly or the theory is not entirely disproven although less robust
      * If one arm is simply weakened, still the others could support the theory and the special case could further lead to scientific discovery
- * Failures of robustness analysis
+ * Failures of robustness analysis — "illusions of robustness"
+     * Supposedly independent tests acutally dependent
+     * For instance, IQ tests are not actually quite that independent of social factors
+     * Not very easy to detect
          *